Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Single Transmission Attempt

-This section provides numerical results for the case where multiple candidate relays are available.
-As detailed in Sections~\ref{sec:sel} and~\ref{sec:mrc}, the packet delivery probability can be computed according to~\eqref{eqn:succ_incl_excl}, using the expressions~\eqref{eqn:dir_link_sel},~\eqref{eqn:coop_link_sel},~\eqref{eqn:dir_link_mrc} and~\eqref{eqn:coop_link_mrc} for $\prob [A]$ for the considered decoding schemes.
-Results are presented in the following for a network consisting of a source located at $(0,0)$ and a destination located at $(1,0)$.
-The number of available relays and their positions vary and will be specified for each considered case individually.
-Again, we use the path loss model~\eqref{eqn:path_loss} with $\alpha = 4$.
+We now provide numerical results for settings where multiple relays are available.
+Again, we consider networks consisting of a source located at $(0,0)$ and a destination located at $(1,0)$.
+The rest of the parameters, including the number of available relays and their positions, will be specified for each considered case individually.